• Skip to primary navigation

 When Are Cheese Sticks Done Frying?

-They shouldn’t take long at all and my instructions indicate 1 ½ minute of cooking time at 375° Fahrenheit.
-That said, it is good to pay attention to your cheese sticks.
+They shouldn’t take long, and my instructions indicate 1 ½ minute of cooking time at 375° Fahrenheit.
+That said, it is good to pay attention to the cheese sticks.

 When done, they should be a nice golden brown.
 You might see the cheese start to leak out of the stick, which indicates that your cheese sticks are close to, if not done.

-You also might hear as cheese leaks into the oil.
+You also might hear cheese leak into the oil.
 This is another indicator that they are nearing done.

 Keep an eye and ear on your cheese sticks.
 You don’t want too much cheese to leak out.
 You don’t want them to be burnt, either.
-About 1 ½ minutes should be enough for these to heat up appropriately at 375° Farhenheit.
+About 1 ½ minutes should be enough to heat up appropriately at 375° Fahrenheit.

 I spent many years as a line cook, so I have my fair share of experience cooking cheese sticks.
 The look and sound are a great indicator of when they are done.
 If you let them go too long, you will have a bit of a gooey mess.
 Still, it is fried cheese.
 Even if overdone, it is pretty challenging to get fried cheese wrong.